12arya23/github-demo/README.md

 # github-demo
-this is my git second repository
+this is my git second repository.
+Author-Arya Tyagi